joshleecreates/bluehoover/README.md

 BlueHoover
 ==========

 BlueHoover is a tool for ingesting the BlueSky firehose and performing trend analysis.
 It is implemented using Asyncio Python, FastAPI, Clickhouse, and Chart.js.
+A live instance is accessible at [https://bluesky.joesstuff.co.uk](https://bluesky.joesstuff.co.uk).

 It is still quite janky, and may be broken in strange an unexpected ways.